 – Charles Genoud

 The concept of being present with God revolutionized my life.
 I learned the secret of living in the present moment with God.
 In a relationship with God, an essential truth regarding time became apparent.
-I can only “ be” present with God in the now or the present moment.
-In the eternity of God, the time has neither beginning nor end.
-Time in the mind of man is a three-dimensional world consisting of the past, present, and future.
+I can only “be” present with God in the now or the present moment.
+In the eternity of God, time has neither beginning nor end.
+Time is man’s mind is a three-dimensional world consisting of the past, present, and future.
 We experience time in years, months, and days.
 Wrap your mind around your life experiences.
 They are all in the past, and even the previous second is gone forever.
 Future time is even more nebulous to our psyche as it exists as an illusion.
-It is an illusion we give permanence too.
+It is an illusion we give permanence to.
 Also though the next second is the future, we would rather live with the expectation the future is a better place to live than right now.
 When we live in the future, we try and avoid the painful reality of life today.
 We pretend we never die by postponing death somewhere in the future.